 Now we know this year is a write-off in many countries.
 But for those operating we hope you will have the best experience.
 For those being excluded from skiing this season, for several reasons, this is the perfect time to find your spring skiing destination for next year!

-How can you use Ratoong to find these fantastic resorts?
-Ratoong has integrated the option of choosing your ‘MINIMUM ALTITUDE’ as well as ‘MINIMUM VERTICAL DROP.’
-Firstly it is important that you understand what both of these mean:
+On Ratoong you can get help to get inspired and find these fantastic resorts?
+Ratoong has integrated the option of choosing your ‘MINIMUM ALTITUDE’.
+Firstly it is important that you understand what this means:

-Minimum altitude is the altitude of the village in an area.
+Minimum altitude is the lowest part of the resort – often the village in an area.

-Let’s try an example: In some of the alps towns are often not situated very high except the modern built ski towns known as satellite towns e.g: Tignes and Val Thorens, so a max MINIMUM ALTITUDE could be 1200 meter and then a very large difference in the VERTICAL DROP like 1900 so this means out will come ski areas with towns higher than 1200 and with skiing above 3100 meters (1200+1900).
+Let’s try an example: In some of the alps towns are often not situated very high except the modern built ski towns known as satellite towns e.g: Tignes and Val Thorens, so a max MINIMUM ALTITUDE could be 1200 meter and then it excludes all resorts below 1200 meter.
 Remember to set the countries you’re willing to travel to prior to making these ranges.

-To save you some work we’ve made a list of 5 resorts that stay open at least until end April and more of them even longer, but we encourage you to check others out yourself on Ratoong.com !
+To save you some work we’ve made a list of 5 resorts that stay open at least until the end of April and more of them even longer, but we encourage you to check others out yourself on Ratoong.com!

 1. Zermatt, Switzerland

 4.06 Ratoong Score – Rate now!